xmorg3/myebookshellread/README.md

 	epub2txt  see .epub below. may also be in your package manager standard compresssion packages, gzip, bzip2, xz, if you compress your plain text files.
+	man       Reading man files.
+Believe it or not there are some minimalist distros like postmarketos/pinphone that are like...oh? you want man pages with that?

 ## Formats supported
 	.txt           - good ole plain text, this is also the